PoliticalGraveyard.com

 Edson, George Harding — also known as George H. Edson — of Lebanon, Grafton County, N.H.
 Democrat.
 Alternate delegate to Democratic National Convention from New Hampshire, 1944; vice-chair of New Hampshire Democratic Party, 1945; candidate for New Hampshire state house of representatives from Lebanon, 1956.
 Presumed deceased.
 Burial location unknown.

 Edson, Gerald W. — of Michigan.
 Republican.
-Candidate in primary for Michigan state house of representatives 76th District, 1974.
+Candidate for Michigan state house of representatives 76th District, 1974.
 Still living as of 1974.

 Edson, Homer — of Middletown, Butler County, Ohio.
 Republican.
 Alternate delegate to Republican National Convention from Ohio, 1924.
 Burial location unknown.